 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means I may earn a small commission — at no extra cost to you — from any sales made through these links.
 I only recommend products that I personally use and love!

-This oatmeal, milk, and honey DIY face mask recipe is one that we make in my DIY Facial Masks and Scrubs class and it’s always a crowd-pleaser.
+This goat milk, oatmeal and honey facial mask recipe is one that we make in my DIY Facial Masks and Scrubs class and it’s always a crowd-pleaser.
 It’s great for all skin types, and gives your skin a bright, healthy glow.
-You’ll love how soft your face feels after using this mask.
+And you won’t believe how soft your face feels after using this mask.

 One reason my students love this mask so much is because its cream base makes it similar to store-bought masks they’re familiar with.
 No need to hydrate, it’s already to use whenever you are.

-But it’s super simple to craft (seriously, it whips up in less than 5 minutes), can safely sit on your bathroom shelf without need for refrigeration, and is a 100% natural DIY face mask without any preservatives.
+This milk, oatmeal and honey facial mask recipe is super simple to craft (seriously, it whips up in less than 5 minutes).
+It can safely sit on your bathroom shelf without need for refrigeration, and is a 100% natural DIY face mask without any preservatives.

 How can that be, you ask?
 The trick is in the honey!